DETAILED ACTION

 each of at least a subset of the plurality of tasks associated with one or more of the plurality of access control devices that an individual is granted access to in order to complete corresponding task (Even though Banczak does not explicitly disclose the use of plurality of apps for a plurality of occupants, it would have been obvious to one having ordinary skill in the art that the schedule management app could be downloaded by different occupants to schedule different tasks at a location.
 Banczak discloses that a maintenance worker may be a cleaner, a yard maintenance worker, a plumber, an electrician, or a contractor (see paragraph [0035]), so if one occupant requires a service of a cleaner, he/she could use the schedule management app to request a service of the cleaner through the server 30.
 In the same manner if a second different occupant requires a service of a plumber, he/she could use the schedule management app to request a service of the plumber and the service provider is given access to different locks (access control devices; see paragraph [0056]-[0057]);

-at a backend server, receiving, from a first application of the plurality of applications, the first application executing on a first mobile device, a request to schedule a first task of the at least a subset of tasks (via maintenance worker scheduling a maintenance job; see paragraph [0058]);
+at the backend server, receiving, from a first application of the plurality of applications, the first application executing on a first mobile device, a request to schedule the first task of the at least a subset of tasks (via maintenance worker scheduling a maintenance job; see paragraph [0058]);

-at the backend server, provisioning credentials for the first one or more access control devices associated with the first task to the first mobile device, such that the first one or more access control devices grant access to the first mobile device (see paragraph [0058] “ upon receiving the maintenance job 134 date and time period from the maintenance worker, the schedule management app 14 queries the passcode determination algorithm 54 in the memory 46 to determine the passcode 58a-58n for the electronic lock 26 to match the date and time of the maintenance job 134 selected by the maintenance worker”);
+at the backend server, provisioning, to the first mobile device, credentials for a first one or more access control devices associated with the first task, such that the first one or more access control devices grant access to the first mobile device (see paragraph [0058] “ upon receiving the maintenance job 134 date and time period from the maintenance worker, the schedule management app 14 queries the passcode determination algorithm 54 in the memory 46 to determine the passcode 58a-58n for the electronic lock 26 to match the date and time of the maintenance job 134 selected by the maintenance worker”);

 at the backend server, receiving, from the first application of the plurality of applications, a request to schedule a second task of the at least a subset of tasks (In the system of Banczak, maintenance worker can schedule different jobs at different properties);

-at the backend server, identifying a second one or more access control devices that the user is to be granted credentials in order to complete the second task, the second one or more access control devices different than the first one or more access control devices; and at the backend server, provisioning credentials for the second one or more access control devices associated with the second task to the first mobile device, such that the second one or more access control devices grant access to the first mobile device (see paragraph [0058] In the system of Banczak upon receiving the maintenance job 134 date and time period from the maintenance worker of a second job, the schedule management app 14 will query the passcode determination algorithm 54 in the memory 46 to determine the passcode 58a-58n for the electronic lock 26 to match the date and time of the maintenance job 134 selected by the maintenance worker”).
+and at the backend server, provisioning, to the first mobile device, credentials for the second one or more access control devices associated with the second task, such that the second one or more access control devices grant access to the first mobile device (see paragraph [0058] In the system of Banczak upon receiving the maintenance job 134 date and time period from the maintenance worker of a second job, the schedule management app 14 will query the passcode determination algorithm 54 in the memory 46 to determine the passcode 58a-58n for the electronic lock 26 to match the date and time of the maintenance job 134 selected by the maintenance worker”).

 As of claims 4, 9 and 13, Banczak discloses that the type of tasks include one or more of occupant unit access, lobby access, inter-level access, and a building shared space access (via occupant unit access; see paragraph [0056]).